Strategic Management and Public Policy (SMPP)

 SMPP 6298.
 Directed Readings and Research.
 1-6 Credits.

 Supervised readings or research.
 Admission by prior permission of instructor.
 May be repeated once for credit.

 SMPP 6999.
 Thesis Research.
 3 Credits.

 SMPP 8311.
-Seminar: PublicÝPrivate Sector Institutions and Relationships.
+Seminar: Public-Private Sector Institutions and Relationships.
 3 Credits.

 An analysis and critique of alternative theoretical frameworks for describing, understanding, and predicting the nature, values, and actions of American public and private institutions.
 Problems, potentials, and alternatives for structuring public and private institutional arrangements to meet the needs of society.
-Same as PPPA 8111.
-Prerequisite: doctoral degree candidate status.
+Restricted to doctoral candidates.

 SMPP 8321.
 Seminar in Strategic Management.
 3 Credits.

 Develops understanding of the major research streams in strategic management; exposure to theoretical research frameworks and methodological issues and approaches.

 Designing sound theory-based, empirical research projects for the study of questions relevant to the field of strategic management.